Low-maintenance & No-clog Gutters Comparison Page

 installation in Lake Oswego, Oregon.

 Note: I did get permission from the owner to take these photos, and did not do anything to alter this scene.
-Click on the photo to get a batter look.
+Click on the photo to get a closer look.
 Keep in mind that even though I try to be unbiased and accurate here, this is only my our personal observations.
-I have been in contact with National Leaf Guard ® head Office and their legal department for approval of this web page and it's accuracy since early 2003
+I have been in contact with National Leaf Guard ® head Office and their legal department for approval of this web page and it's accuracy since early 2003.

 (e)